sirkamar/AROLib/README.md

 11.
 ```

-Interfaces <u>must</u> be applied to Object-derived classes.
+Interfaces _must_ be applied to `Object`-derived classes.
 A class that is implementing an interface should use
 the syntax illustrated below.

 ```cpp